-In accordance with the University Policy on Disclosure of Interest, the agenda for each meeting will include a standing item, 'Disclosures of Interest'.
+In accordance with the Disclosure of Interests Policy, the agenda for each meeting will include a standing item, 'Declarations of Conflict of Interests'.
 Any member who believes that they may have a direct or indirect personal or financial interest in any matter to be discussed shall state that interest in advance to the Secretary or in the meeting (which shall be minuted).
 There may be certain circumstances where the Senate member will need to withdraw from certain decisions, in order to protect themselves and the University from accusations of unfair bias or impropriety.